Kitware/CMake/Help/cpack_gen/wix.rst

  .. versionadded:: 3.23

- If this variable is set then the inclusion of WixUIExtensions is skipped, i.e. the ``-ext "WixUIExtension"`` command line is not included during the execution of the WiX light tool.
+ If this variable is set to true, the default inclusion of the WiX ``UI`` extension is skipped, i.e., the ``-ext WixUIExtension`` flag is not passed to WiX tools.

 .. variable:: CPACK_WIX_ARCHITECTURE